Python query extensions

 A parameter is created as follows:

-Parameter(Name, Description, Type, DefaultValue, Domain, Mandatory, Comment)
+Parameter(Name, Description, Type, DefaultValue, Domain, Mandatory, Comment, MultiSelect, Operators)

 OptionTypeDescription